• NET Framework 4 service pack

 These programs are typically pre-installed on most Windows PC laptops and desktops, but are easily installed if not already part of your PC system.

-We always offer a 14 day money back guarantee so if by chance RapidPlan does not work with your device, there is no risk to you.
+We always offer a 14 day money back guarantee for new customers so if by chance RapidPlan does not work with your device, there is no risk to you.